-It’s cheap and easy to get started and you could say the income is almost limitless.
+It’s cheap and easy to get started and it could even be said the income potential is almost limitless.

 Disclaimer: This post may contain affiliate or referral links that earn me some commission if you sign up through them.
 However, this is at no extra cost to you.
 Read more here.
 Thank you if you do use them as they help to support my blog.

-As a beginner, it can be difficult to know where and how to start and even what to blog about that will eventually result in creating you a form of income.
+As a beginner, it can be difficult to know where and how to start and even what to blog about that will eventually result in creating yourself a form of income.